hakanjonsson/location-clustering-and-prediction/README.md

-# location-clustering-and-prediction
+# Using machine learning to cluster and predict locations from Sony Lifelog API
-This notebook companion tutorial to the Sony Developer World blog post:
+This is the notebook companion tutorial to the Sony Developer World blog post:

 http://developer.sonymobile.com/2015/07/28/app-developers-can-now-explore-lifelog-user-predictability-with-data-science-and-machine-learning/